cb-technologists/blog/content/posts/gitops-series-part-1.md

 kubectl apply -f cert-manager/production-issuer.yaml
 ```

-Now when we create an ingress for our applications, we can add some metadata to the ingress definition and the certificates will automatically be generated and stored in secrets.
+Now when we create an ingress for our applications, we can add some metadata to the ingress definition and the certificates will automatically be generated and stored as [K8s Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 ## Setting up CloudBees Core or CJD